Lightning-AI/litgpt/tutorials/0_to_litgpt.md

 &nbsp;

 > [!TIP]
-> Use `--multiline_prompts true` to support prompts that require multiple input lines.
+> Use `--multiline true` to support prompts that require multiple input lines.

 <br>